mainkoon81/ooo-Bayesian-Modeling-C1/README.md

  - Using kernel?
    - weighing neighbor points by the distance to our ![formula](https://render.githubusercontent.com/render/math?math=x_i).
 The point that are really neighbor to our ![formula](https://render.githubusercontent.com/render/math?math=x_i) have the higher weight and the points that are far away have lower weights.
    - The weight can be computed as the **kernel function** of "x" (`the x value for the point(y) that we want to predict`) and ![formula](https://render.githubusercontent.com/render/math?math=x_i) (the position of the `i`th neighbor point).
    - In Gaussian kernel, if we take a higher value of sigma, the values would drop slower obviously, so you can weight further points a bit higher...getting closer to Uniform?
-If sigma is low then the kernel would quickly drop to zero, so each point can get extreme weight.
+If sigma is low then the kernel would quickly drop to zero, so each point can get extreme weight. so..sigma is a sort of resistance?
    - In Uniform kernel, we equally weigh the points.
    <img src="https://user-images.githubusercontent.com/31917400/75113588-1ac4e700-5647-11ea-9ccd-577e091f44b2.jpg" />